hyperdevs-team/mini-kotlin/README.md

 private val mainViewModel: MainViewModel by viewModel()
 ```

-`mini-kodein-android-compose` has some utils methods in order to inject an Android's `ViewModel` in the scope of a Navigation component
+`mini-kodein-android-compose` has some utility methods in order to inject an Android's `ViewModel` in the scope of a Navigation component
 graph.
 This is useful as in Jetpack Compose is common to have only one or few `Activities` and none `Fragment` so, in order to scope
 the lifecycle of the `ViewModel` not for all the life of the `Activity`, we can scope it to any route existing in the `NavBackStackEntry`.
 For use it, do the same as above, but instead of injecting the view model scoped to a route of the Navigation, the `NavHost` composable